B I B L E - ONLY

 Dan 11:28b.
 And he shall return into his land with great goods and riches; and heart of him on (against) the covenant of holiness and he makes and he returns to his own land.

 Although we tend to think of goods and riches in the literal sense, in Dan 11:28 it is interpreted symbolically.
 Goods and riches mean spiritual conversions to the faith and repentance.
 John´s message to the Laodicean Church in Rev 3:14-22 writes about buying gold from Christ in verse 18.
 What is the symbolic meaning of gold in prophecy?
-It is our faith according to 1 Pet 1:7, faith tested in fire.
+It is our faith according to 1 Peter 1:7, faith tested in fire.
 This faith can be the true faith of God or any false faith that does not follow the Bible.
 So back to Dan 11:28.
 Because of the revival through the Dominican and Franciscan orders in the church all over Europe, the church achieved success in converting people and the clergy from worldliness and corruption.
 These were the great “goods and riches” they obtained for the church before returning to their land.

 Dan 11:28 “and heart of him on/against covenant of holiness and he makes and he returns to land of him.”